Fit Young Woman Working Out Jogging Along A Dirt Road In The Countryside On An Overcast Winter Day Approaching The Camera In A Close Up View

 Trail running is freedom — freedom from the distractions of city roads and freedom to explore the beauty of nature and a different style of movement.
 Trails offer the promise of adventure with their variety and challenge.
 There is nothing like tucking into the woods and getting lost in the thicket.
 As John Muir said, “And into the forest I go, to lose my mind and find my soul.”

 If this sounds like heaven to you, you aren’t alone.
 Interest and participation in trail running have grown by an average of 12% per year for a decade with an estimated 20 million trail runners worldwide, according to an August 2021 report from the International Trail Running Association.
-If you’ve recently started running trails or are curious about the sport, this beginner’s guide is for you.

 Understanding Trail Running Terrain

-The most obvious difference as you transition from road to trail is that the ground is different!
+The most obvious difference as you transition from road to trail is that the ground is different.
 Trails offer the best dirt therapy around, and you will find differences in terrain based on the type of trail, elevation changes, and surface type.
 Understanding these differences — and the terms used to describe them — can help you select trails that are appropriate for your ability level.

 Types of Trails